lukasimcic/Color-by-number/README.md

 # Color-by-number
-Tool that creates takes your photo and generates a color by number pixelated photo.
+Tool that takes your photo and generates a pixelated color by number photo.

 ## Requirements
 You need to have python installed on your computer.